brweisz/noir-dapp-custom-template/README.md

 ([list here](https://wagmi.sh/react/api/chains#available-chains)).
 Just make sure you:

 - Have funds in these accounts
-- Add their configuration in the `networks` property in `hardhat.config.cts`
+- Add their configuration in the `networks` property in `hardhat.config.cjs`
 - Use the name that wagmi expects (for example `ethereum` won't work, as `wagmi` calls it `mainnet`)

 #### Attaching to an existing contract